Primordial Black Holes Dark Matter and Secondary Gravitational Waves from Warm Higgs-G Inflation: Warm Higgs-G model

 where With this relation, for a fixed number of efolds of inflation $N_e=50$ (or $60$) and a chosen value of $\lambda$ and $Q_G$ at the pivot scale ($Q_G^{P}$), we again obtain the $Q_G$ value at the end of inflation ($Q_G^{end}$) as a function of $C_T$ and $M$.
 Since we have three variables ($Q_G^{end}, C_T, M$) and two equations (\ref{QGend}), (\ref{c2}), we need to provide an additional constraint to know these exactly.
 We use the normalisation of primordial power spectrum at the pivot scale ($k_P=0.05$ Mpc$^{-1}$) as $\Delta^2_\mathcal{R}(k_P)=2.1\times10^{-9}$ and therefore obtain the values of all the variables.
 In this way, we parameterize the power spectrum for our warm Higgs-G model in terms of model parameters and estimate their values compatible with the CMB observations.
+We also list the values of all the parameters used in our analysis in Table \ref{tab:1} and \ref{tab:2}.
+The background evolution of inflaton field, temperature of the radiation bath $T$, dissipation parameter $Q$, and energy densities in inflaton and radiation are shown in previous study in the context of CMB observations \cite{Motaharfar:2018mni}.
+Here we focus on the small scale imprints of these models in the formation of PBH and secondary gravitational waves.